-Today I wanted to talk to you, guys, about constructive criticism.
+Today I wanted to talk to you guys, about constructive criticism.

 Finally, sometimes people give critique to others to feel experienced and strong, not to help others grow.
 That’s why:

-— Before giving critique, ask yourself if you do it because you would like to help a person or because you would like to feel important, show off your knowledge or promote yourself.
+— Before giving a critique, ask yourself if you do it because you would like to help a person or because you would like to feel important, show off your knowledge or promote yourself.

-— Then if you really want to help, ask yourself where the person is in their development as a photographer, what is the easy step for him/her to improve their work.
+— Then if you really want to help, ask yourself where the person is in their development as a photographer, and what is the easy step for him/her to improve their work.

 —Ask yourself if you talk about this next step in a kind and respectful manner.